-New Government rules for higher and denser housing need to be incorporated into our District Plan.
+New Government rules for higher and denser housing have been incorporated into our District Plan.

 About this plan change